sanchayan721/Multi_agent_Immune_System/README.md

 #### Communication
-  * In order to receive any new DNA signature from the phagocyte agent it uses FIPA-ACL Protocol with ``DNA\_Verification\_Channel''.
+  * In order to receive any new DNA signature from the phagocyte agent it uses FIPA-ACL Protocol with DNA_Verification_Channel.
   * In order to send kill signal to the same it uses the very same as well.

 ```java